Patrick AlfordAssociate Professor, Department of Biomedical Engineering

 We employ microfabrication and tissue engineering approaches to construct in vitro models that mimic the structure and function of native cells and tissues, but in a highly controlled setting, allowing us to probe the force-feedback behavior of cells.

-This allows us to probe the force-feedback behavior of the tissues in the absence of other remodeling-inducing stimuli found in vitro.
-Combined with theoretical models, our engineered tissues can be used to tease out the relationship between mechanical force and cellular responses, such as contraction, migration, and protein and gene expression.
+We also develop theoretical models that, when combined with our experimental work, can be used to tease out the relationship between mechanical force and cellular responses, such as contraction, migration, and protein and gene expression.

-We are interested in a wide range of biomechanics problems including aneurysm formation and growth, cerebral vasospasm, and neurotrauma.
-Our goal is to determine the mechanisms of these mechotransduction-related dysfunctions to help guide future therapeutic strategies.
+We are interested in a wide range of biomechanics problems including aneurysm formation and growth, cerebral vasospasm, morphogenesis, and neurotrauma.

 Win Z, Buksa JM, Luxton GWG, Barocas VH, Alford PW.
 Cellular Microbiaxial Stretching to Measure a Single-Cell Strain Energy Density Function.
 J Biomech Eng 2017; 139(7) 071006.

 Steucke KE, Win Z, Stemler TR, Walsh EE, Hall JL, Alford PW.
 Empirically Determined Vascular Smooth Muscle Mechano-Adaptation Law.
 J Biomech Eng 2017; 139(7) 071005.

 Hald ES, Timm CD, Alford PW.
 Amyloid beta influences vascular smooth muscle contractility and mechano-adaptation.
 J Biomech Eng.
 2016; 138(11): 111007.